 Rainwater rich in hydrogen sulphide

 Heinrich believes the concentration of gold took place at the Earth’s surface, indeed by flowing river water, but in chemically dissolved form.
 With such a process, the gold could be easily ‘collected’ from a much larger catchment area of weathered, slightly gold-bearing rocks.
 The resource geologist examined the possibility of this middle way, by calculating the chemical solubility of the precious metal in surface water under the prevailing atmospheric and climatic conditions.

-Experimental data shows that the chemical transport of gold was indeed possible in the early stages of Earth evolution.
-The prerequisite was that the rainwater had to be at least occasionally very rich in hydrogen sulphide.
-Hydrogen sulphide binds itself in the weathered soil with widely distributed traces of gold to form aqueous gold sulphide complexes, which significantly increases the solubility of the gold.
 However, hydrogen sulphide in the atmosphere and sulphurous gold complexes in river water are stable only in the absence of free oxygen.
-"Quite inhospitable environmental conditions must have dominated, which was possible only three billion years ago during the Archean eon," says Heinrich.
-"It required an oxygen-free atmosphere that was temporarily very rich in hydrogen sulphide -- the smell of rotten eggs."
-In today's atmosphere, oxygen oxidises all hydrogen sulphide, thus destroying gold's sulphur complex in a short time, which is why gold is practically insoluble in today's river water.
+“Quite inhospitable environmental conditions must have dominated, which was possible only three billion years ago during the Archean eon,” says Heinrich.
+“It required an oxygen-free atmosphere that was temporarily very rich in hydrogen sulphide — the smell of rotten eggs.”
+In today’s atmosphere, oxygen oxidises all hydrogen sulphide, thus destroying gold’s sulphur complex in a short time, which is why gold is practically insoluble in today’s river water.

 Volcanoes and bacteria as important factors